Ericsson/zoti/zoti-yaml/docs/source/tutorial.md

 name throughout the document (see line `24`), and `sub.mod` called with an alias `mod2` throughout this document (see line `26`).

-To keep this example simple we do not extend `pathvar` (see [Syntax Reference](syntax-reference)), hence `mod1` needs to be defined in the same root as the top module:
+To keep this example simple we do not extend `pathvar` (see how configuration works in the [Syntax Reference](syntax-reference)), hence `mod1` needs to be defined in the same root as the top module:

 ```{literalinclude} ../../tests/scenario1/mod1.zoml